sf105/sttp-book/_chapters/mutation-testing.md

 ## Exercises

+{% include exercise-begin.html %}

+"*Crimes* happen in a *city*.
+One way for us to know that the *police* is actually able to detect these *crimes*, we can *simulate crimes* and see whether the *police* is able to detect them."

+In the analogy above, we can replace crimes by bugs, city by software, and police by test suite.
+What should we replace **simulate crimes** by?

+1. Mutation testing
+1. Fuzzing testing
+1. Search-based software testing
+1. Combinatorial testing

+{% include answer-begin.html %}

+Mutation testing.

+{% include exercise-answer-end.html %}

-{% assign todo = "We need to develop some exercises for this chapter" %}
+{% assign todo = "We need to develop more exercises for this chapter" %}
 {% include todo.html %}